DeDust.io

 // Toncoin amount for the swap amount: Int as coins;

-// Inlined fields of SwapStep Struct poolAddress: Address; kind: Int as uint1 = 0; limit: Int as coins = 0; nextStep: SwapStep? = null;
+// Inlined fields of SwapStep struct poolAddress: Address; kind: Int as uint1 = 0; limit: Int as coins = 0; nextStep: SwapStep? = null;

 // Set of parameters relevant for the whole swap swapParams: SwapParams;}

-// Let's say `swapAmount` is `ton("0.1")`, which is 10000000 nanoToncoinsfun swapToncoinForUSDT(swapAmount: Int) { send(SendParameters{ // Address of TON vault to send the message to to: address("EQDa4VOnTYlLvDJ0gZjNYm5PXfSmmtL6Vs6A_CZEtXCNICq_"), // Amount to swap plus a trade fee value: swapAmount + ton("0.2"), body: NativeSwap{ amount: swapAmount, // Address of the swap pool, which is the TON/USDT pair in this case poolAddress: address("EQA-X_yo3fzzbDbJ_0bzFWKqtRuZFIRa1sJsveZJ1YpViO3r"), // Set of parameters relevant for the whole swap swapParams: SwapParams{}, // use defaults }.toCell(), });}
+// Let's say `swapAmount` is `ton("0.1")`, which is 10000000 nanoToncoinsfun swapToncoinForUSDT(swapAmount: Int) { send(SendParameters{ // Address of the TON vault to send the message to to: address("EQDa4VOnTYlLvDJ0gZjNYm5PXfSmmtL6Vs6A_CZEtXCNICq_"), // Amount to swap plus a trade fee value: swapAmount + ton("0.2"), body: NativeSwap{ amount: swapAmount, // Address of the swap pool, which is the TON/USDT pair in this case poolAddress: address("EQA-X_yo3fzzbDbJ_0bzFWKqtRuZFIRa1sJsveZJ1YpViO3r"), // Set of parameters relevant for the whole swap swapParams: SwapParams{}, // use defaults }.toCell(), });}

-//// Helper Structs described earlier on this page//
+//// Helper structs described earlier on this page//

 struct SwapStep { poolAddress: Address; kind: Int as uint1 = 0; limit: Int as coins = 0; nextStep: Cell?;}